ntarunmenon/spring-boot-docker-ecs/README.md

 ## Get the image id and run it using the following commands

 docker ps
-docker run 2ad4ea4d2bdc &
+docker run -p 8080:8080 -t #account_no#.dkr.ecr.#your-region-code#.amazonaws.com/spring-boot-docker-ecs

 ```

-7. Edit the inbound rule assosciated with your security group to allow requests to 8080.
+7. Edit the inbound rule associated with your security group to allow requests to 8080.

 8. Test the command using the following command